MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-business-document-management.md

 ## Import ER solutions

-The mentioned in the table below sample ER configurations are used in the current example of this procedure.
-You must import to the current Finance and Operations instance these ER configurations containing business documents templates that are enabled for editing by using Business document management.
-Download and locally store the following files to complete this procedure.
+Sample ER configurations are used in the example of this procedure.
+You must import, into your current instance of Dynamics 365 Finance, the ER configurations that contain the business document templates that can be edited by using Business document management.
+Download, and then locally store the following files to complete this procedure.

 **Sample ER customer invoicing solution**